-Shu Takeda (Professor), Toru Fukuda (Assistant professor), Shingo Sato(Assistant professor), Hiroki Ochi(Assistant professor)
+Shu Takeda (Professor), Shingo Sato (Lecturer), Hiroki Ochi (Assistant professor)

 TBA

 Recent progress in molecular biology and genetics advanced our understanding of molecular basis of physiological function and pathophysiological mechanisms of various diseases.
 Besides, signal transduction system using intercellular, intersystem, and inter-organ networks has been shown to be essential for whole body homeostatic function.
 In this lecture, we will discuss hierarchical regulatory system governing individual homeostasis.